MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

   <figcaption><a href="https://sonification.de/thermann/thermann-photo-2009/" target="_blank">Pic Source: https://sonification.de/</a></figcaption>
 </figure>

 It was my privilege and honour to facilitate a guest lecture and introduce one of the 'Gurus' in the field of sonification, Dr. Thomas Hermann.
 He shared his enormous knowledge on sonification with hands on exercises for two days (March 28, and 29, 2019) through the MCT portal in Trondheim.
 I am quite excited to share my notes and will try to cover the summary of his talks below.
 But first, let me give a short introduction of the guest speaker.
-Dr. Thomas Hermann is a computer scientist working in the field of Neuroinformatics.
+Dr. Thomas Hermann is a computer scientist working in the field of Cognitive Interaction Technology.
 He earned his master’s degree in Physics in 1997 from Bielefeld University, Germany.
 He also achieved his Ph.D. in Computer Science in 2002 from Bielefeld University with his thesis on‘ Sonification for Exploratory Data Analysis’.
 His research focus is on sonification, data mining, human-computer interaction and ambient intelligence.
 You can explore his <a href="https://pub.uni-bielefeld.de/person/11596" target="_blank">publications</a> and know more about him <a href="https://sonification.de/thermann/" target="_blank">here</a>.

 # Day 1